nodro7/angular-mydatepicker/README.md

 ## Description

 Highly configurable Angular datepicker and date range picker.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
-The component is tested with Angular version 7.2.0.

-Source code of the component is in the [projects/angular-mydatepicker/src](https://github.com/kekeh/angular-mydatepicker/tree/master/projects/angular-mydatepicker/src) folder.
+Basic idea to create this library was to make it as configurable as possible.
+The library is implemented as an [attribute directive](https://angular.io/guide/attribute-directives).
+It is done this way because then you have more choices to configure it.

 Online demo is [here](http://kekeh.github.io/angular-mydatepicker)